Archived Job

 Qualifications

-• Requires a high level of personal integrity and ethics.
+- Requires a high level of personal integrity and ethics

-• Requires a high level of problem solving and organization skills.
+- Requires a high level of problem solving, organization skills, and¬ must be a self-starter

-• Requires excellent verbal and written communication skills.
+- Requires excellent verbal and written communication skills

 Duties and Responsibilities